richtastic/ff/src/3DR/wiki/app.md

 	...

-- ways to improve BA progress
-	- include only triples+
-	- ...
-	-

 - way to push camera views towards each other by knowing relative offset of a set of points? if Pa & Pb are supposed to be the same point